robertjskelton/robertjskelton.github.io/_posts/2021-06-30-lexus-gx470-napa-awning-install.markdown

 ![napa](/images/napa/7.jpg)
 ![napa](/images/napa/8.jpg)

 Tighten everything up, 4 total bolts per L bracket.
-For the sandwich part, you'll have to use a 13mm to hold the nut, and your 13mm socket to tighen the bolt.
+For the sandwich part, you'll have to use a 13mm to hold the nut, and your 13mm socket to tighten the bolt.
 Pretty annoying to do, but try to keep everything level.

 ![napa](/images/napa/9.jpg)
 ![napa](/images/napa/10.jpg)